Python Basics

 - Variable scope determines its visibility and lifetime.
 Python follows the LEGB rule to search for variables.
 Reading can be done directly, but modification requires using the

-keywords. - Using the
+globalornonlocalkeywords. - Using the

-keywords allows modifying global and nested scope variables within local scope.
+globalandnonlocalkeywords allows modifying global and nested scope variables within local scope.

 Dynamic Nature